After6Services/mt-plugin-superassets-for-flickr/README.md

 # Authorship

 SuperAssets for Flickr was originally written by Arseni Mouchinski with help from Dave Aiello and Jeremy King.

-# Credits

-SuperAssets for Flickr was originally developed for deployment within the [Government of British Columbia Newsroom](http://www.newsroom.gov.bc.ca/).
-After6 Services LLC thanks the Government of British Columbia's Ministry of Citizens' Services and Open Government for its support of and involvement in the initial development of this plugin.

 # Copyright